emberjs/rfcs/text/0671-modernize-built-in-components-1.md

 ## How we teach this

 The API documentation should be updated to document the built-in components as components, not as classes.
-When reaidng the documentation, developers should be able to understand the components in terms of what _arguments_ they are able to pass.
+When reading the documentation, developers should be able to understand the components in terms of what _arguments_ they are able to pass.
 The exact format for documenting components is left unspecified to provide the learning team some flexibility in accomplish this goal.